 Many Recruiters Search LinkedIn via Google

-LinkedIn charges them buckets of money to search inside the network, so many of them source candidates from LinkedIn via Google.
+LinkedIn charges them buckets of money to search inside the network, so many source candidates from LinkedIn via Google.

-Another Reason to Have a Public LinkedIn Profile
+Another Reason to Have a Public Profile

 A Redundant System

-© 2019, Donna Svei.
+© 2019 – 2023, Donna Svei.
 All rights reserved.